MarcusGrass/MarcusGrass.github.io/pages/Home.md

 ## This page

 There's not supposed to be a web 1.0 vibe to it, but I'm horrible at front-end styling so here we are.
-The site is constructed in [Rust](https://github.com/rust-lang/rust) with [Yew](https://yew.rs/), as with all things in my free time I make things more complicated than they need to be.
+The site is constructed in `javascript` but as with all things in my free time I make things more complicated than they need to be.
-Except for the actual content, I pulled in a Markdown renderer so that I don't have to do so much web-work.
+There is a `Rust` runner that takes the md-files, generates html and javascript, and then minifies that.
-Additionally, the markdown styling is ripped from [this project](https://github.com/sindresorhus/github-markdown-css), it's GitHub's markdown CSS, I don't want to stray too far out of my comfort zone...
+The markdown styling is ripped from [this project](https://github.com/sindresorhus/github-markdown-css), it's GitHub's markdown CSS, I don't want to stray too far out of my comfort zone...

 All page content except for some glue is just rendered markdown contained